-Right from the get-go the criticality level of this email is established in my mind.
-I’m also quite concerned as it looks like I’ve missed a previous “Notice”.
+Right from the start, the criticality of this email is established in my mind.
+I’m also concerned as it looks like I’ve missed a previous notice.

 “Attention: Important Notice”

-The importance level of this email has now been set.
+The importance of this email has been set.

 Correct name also; must be legit and specific to me personally.

 They’re doing me the service.
 Sounds decent and generous.

 “This letter is to inform you that it’s time to send in your registration.”